 The assets in the private credit and specialty finance markets may offer a better risk/return profile to their public counterparts.
-These assets may include (but are not limited to) tax lien transfers, real estate backed, life settlements, non-performing debt, asset-backed loans, single family rental real estate (“SFR”), small business loans, and medical receivables finance.
+These assets may include (but are not limited to) tax lien transfers, real estate, life settlements, asset-backed loans, non-performing debt, commercial loans, consumer loans, litigation finance, and medical receivables finance.

 Past performance is not indicative of future results, and there can be no assurance that any objective will will be met.
 Nothing contained herein should be deemed to be a prediction or projection of future performance of any portfolio.